 When bullets start flying gunfights end quickly.
 Why?
-People get bullets in their bodies, they run out of bullets, they move so far away from who they are shooting at the there is no longer a need to shoot anymore.
+People get bullets in their bodies, they run out of bullets, they move so far away from who they are shooting at there is no longer a need to shoot anymore.

-If you ponder how long the gunfight will last and how far could I move during that time, the answer can shape how you train for movement.
+If you ponder how long the gunfight will last and how far you could move during that time, the answer can shape how you train for movement.
 I believe it looks a lot different from moving forward.
 Don’t get me wrong I plan on moving away from the bad guy after I see he is a bad guy.
 But shooting and moving usually involves something more than forward angles to the bad guy.
 It usually involves moving away from the bad guy to maintain distance.
 That distance then allows us to shoot at a normal extension of our arms.